 The College’s pastoral team comprises:

-Dr Lister, Senior Deputy Head
+Mrs Angus, Senior Deputy Head

-Mrs Bijl, Safeguarding Officer
+Mrs Bijl, Designated Safeguarding Lead

 Father Law, College Chaplain

-Mrs Angus, Deputy Head: Pastoral
+Mr Faulkner, Deputy Head: Pastoral

 Mrs Bijl, as the College Safeguarding Officer, ensures that pupils are safe and supported appropriately.
 She is in charge of the counselling team, independent confidential counsellors who run a drop-in service.
 She works closely with the Medical Centre who also provide confidential advice.
-The Head of Sixth Form (Mr Grundy), the Deputy Head of Sixth Form (Mr Hutsby),the Head of Lower School (Mrs Swart) and the Assistant Head of Lower School (Mrs Brighton-Goedhals) also provide a valuable level of support: they are introduced to pupils during the induction process.
+The Head of Sixth Form (Mr Reid), the Deputy Head of Sixth Form (Mr Hutsby), the Head of Lower School (Mrs Swart) and the Assistant Head of Lower School (Mrs Brighton-Goedhals) also provide a valuable level of support: they are introduced to pupils during the induction process.